Borrowers may welcome a Federal Reserve rate cut, but it just might put many retirees in a pinch.

-Highly-rated corporate bond prices have risen over the last five to six months, Schatz says, meaning their yields have gone down.
+Highly-rated corporate bond prices have been on the decline.
 That’s been the case long before any official cut from the Fed.

 A low-interest rate environment may make it look like junk bonds will yield higher returns at less of a risk, Schatz says.
 But they’re an even worse investment option right now, with the cycle in its 11th year.
 Though the expansion doesn’t look like it could be ending any time soon, there are still a number of storm clouds on the horizon.

 “The time to buy junk bonds is right in the middle of a recession, not now,” Schatz says.
 “If a retiree says, ‘Oh my, I can go buy junk bonds right now, that’s great.’
 But we’re close to a recession, junk bonds are going to get hit very hard.
 For a retiree, they have to have an element of timing to their investment.”

 Similar to how you would ladder CDs, you can also fight back against the low-rate environment by staggering your portfolio with bonds of different maturities.

 “You’re not as susceptible to interest rates because, as your earlier ones mature, you keep rolling them forward,” Schatz says.

 4. Rate cuts weigh on underfunded pensions even more

 It’s no secret that pension funds have been struggling.
 Of the 103 state retirement systems that reported actuarial data for 2016, 97 percent are considered underfunded, according to a 2017 report on state pension funds by Wilshire Consulting.

 Pensions depend on the sustained growth of their assets.
 A low-rate environment, however, makes that more difficult.